Vitamin B12 Deficiency Hair Loss

 - If you follow a vegetarian diet, you must consume nutritional yeast.
 Cereals and grains fortified with vitamin B12 are also an alternative.
 Fortified cereal is a great choice for breakfast and is also easy to digest, helping the body to get vitamin B12 more easily.
 Consuming dairy products is also an easy way to add vitamin B12 to your diet.
 Low-fat milk, low-fat yogurt, and swiss cheese can provide you with the needed daily value of vitamin B12.

-Besides a healthy diet, if your daily requirement of Vitamin B12 is not getting fulfilled (especially if you follow a vegetarian or vegan diet), you are recommended to take vitamin B12 orally as a supplement.
+Besides a healthy diet, if your daily requirement of Vitamin B12 is not getting fulfilled (especially if you follow a vegetarian or vegan diet), you are recommended to take vitamin B12 for hair orally as a supplement.
 Just be careful of the below points –

 - OTC multivitamins often contain high amounts of B12.
 Check with your doctor once for the appropriate dosage before going for supplements.